 I recommend having a test run the day before with one or two people, to make sure it all goes smoothly and the links work, to avoid disappointment on the day.

 Don’t forget to stand close enough to the device so that everyone can clearly hear the audio.
-Ask you Celebrant to stand on the other side of your device, behind it (so you are facing the screen and your Celebrant).
-This will be a great way for everyone to get a good front row view of you both, while clearly hearing both you and the Celebrant during the ceremony.
+Ask your Celebrant to stand on the other side of your device, behind it (so you are facing the screen and your Celebrant).
+This will be a great way for everyone to get a good front-row view of you both, while clearly hearing both you and the Celebrant during the ceremony.

 You probably already have your outfits sorted, so wear them!
 There is something magical about putting on a wedding dress or tux that really makes it feel like a special day.
 Plus, you still want to have some wedding photos with you both looking dapper.